aptos-labs/developer-docs/docs/move/book/uses.md

 }
 ```

-Inside of an expression block, they cannot overlap with each other, but they can
+Inside an expression block, they cannot overlap with each other, but they can
 [shadow](#shadowing) other aliases or names from an outer scope

 ## Shadowing